Physical Therapy Neurologic Residency

 Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center is an internationally renowned medical center that offers care for people from throughout the world with brain and spine diseases, disorders, and injuries.
 Barrow performs more neurosurgical procedures annually than anywhere in the United States.
 U.S. News & World Report routinely lists Barrow as one of the best hospitals in the nation for neurological and neurosurgical care.

 Residents will engage in all aspects of client management in a variety of clinical settings.
 They will be immersed in an interdisciplinary environment with mentoring clinicians who practice at the peak of excellence and embody the organization’s core values of dignity, collaboration, justice, stewardship, and excellence through clinical practice and research.
-The combination of mentored clinical experience, working within a dynamic interdisciplinary team and on-site learning opportunities will ensure the development of autonomous, advanced clinicians of neurological physical therapy, optimized patient outcomes and experiences for neurological patients, and readiness for the Neurologic Board Certification Exam.
+The combination of receiving mentored clinical experience, working within a dynamic interdisciplinary team, and learning on-site will ensure the development of autonomous, advanced clinicians of neurological physical therapy, optimized patient outcomes and experiences for neurological patients, and readiness for the Neurologic Board Certification Exam.

 - All clinical experiences and direct patient care hours occur on the Barrow Neurological Institute campus